spotlightpa/poor-richard/content/news/02-03-gov-tom-wolf-prepares-to-unveil-his-2020-21-budget-proposal.md

 +++
 ### **THE BUDGET COMETH**

 1,000,000.
 That’s about how many minimum wage workers would be eligible for a raise under **Gov. Tom Wolf’s** proposed 2020-21 budget, which he will officially unveil Tuesday.
-Wolf previewed parts of his proposal across the state this week, and on his wish list for the sixth-straight year is increasing Pennsylvania’s wage floor from $7.25 an hour to $12, and eventually up to $15.
+Wolf previewed parts of his proposal across the state last week, and on his wish list for the sixth-straight year is increasing Pennsylvania’s wage floor from $7.25 an hour to $12, and eventually up to $15.
 But Republicans in the legislature remain opposed.

 **Wolf’s budget would also:**